Black holes as telescopes: Discovering supermassive binaries through quasi-periodic lensed starlight: GW-driven binary evolution

-where $g(e)$ is a weak function of the eccentricity $e$. \HW{$g(e)$ can be analytically fitted as \cite{Mandel:2021} } In this work we will consider the leading order effect of eccentricity on the evolution of the SMBHB orbital frequency.
+In this work we will consider the leading order effect of eccentricity on the evolution of the SMBHB orbital frequency.
 We will ignore other effects, including higher GW emission and periastron precession.

 For a highly eccentric SMBHB, we can observe quasi-periodic lensing signatures while the GW frequency of the SMBHB is already in the LISA band.
 The GW emission is dominated at the pericenter passage with a burst frequency $f_{\rm burst}$ much larger than the orbital frequency $f_{\rm orb}$ \cite{Xuan2024}: